SEARCH OUR FAQ PAGE HERE:

-High Gravity Adventures is an aerial adventure park with a high ropes course and a Three-Person Giant Swing.
-The courses (one geared towards younger children and one geared towards adults and young adults) have over 75 aerial elements that guests will climb, balance, and swing through from heights of 15 to 50 feet.
+High Gravity Adventures is an aerial adventure park with a high ropes course, a Three-Person Giant Swing, and in summer 2017 a zip line canopy tour with a 70 ft free-fall.
+The aerial courses (one geared towards younger children and one geared towards adults and young adults) have over 75 aerial elements that guests will climb, balance, and swing through from heights of 15 to 50 feet.
 Our built-in steel cable lifelines connect each guest to the course via a full-body harness.

 An experience on our Three-Person Giant Swing is more of a passive thrill.
 You get pulled up to a max height of 45 feet in the air and get to pull a rip-cord that releases the swing and sends you flying.
 We dare you to try and not scream!

 Unlike ziplines or canopy tours, an guest experiencing our Foothills Course or Blue Ridge Course will be actively and physically engaged while navigating through.
 There are many elements from which to choose, such as: walking over aerial bridges; crossing tight-rope walks; swinging through floating foot loops; and traversing giant spiders' webs.
 There is no one way to make your way through High Gravity Adventures aerial adventure park.
 You will decide the route and the height at which you explore!

 We are located next to Tweetsie Railroad in Blowing Rock, NC.
 Our address is 215 Tweetsie Railroad Ln.
 Blowing Rock, NC 28605.
 Call us if you're having trouble finding us: 828.386.6222.
 Find us on a map via our Find Us page.